hyl3rid/blog/data/blog/crepes.md

 **For the crepes:**

 1 cup of all-purpose flour
-1 cup + 2 tbps milk
+1 cup + ¼ cup milk
 1 egg
 A pinch salt
 Butter for cooking